+The Minimum Daily Tariff is no longer applicable for visiting Bhutan.
 The Sustainable Development Fee (or Royalty) is now increased from US$ 65 to US$ 200 per night per person.
 This means a travelers will pay US$200 per night as SDF/royalty and pay additional for the actual travel cost; such as government approved hotels, vehicle, guide fee and meals.
 The old Minimum Daily Tariff of USD 250 (season) and USD200 (lean season) per person per night is no longer valid.

-The minimum daily tariff covers the following:
+The Minimum Daily Tariff/Package used to covers the following:

 - Shared rooms at a three star hotel.
 If you are a solo travelers you will get a room all for yourself.
 Hence the additional supplement of USD 40 per day.